We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 A payment gateway is the software that processes your customer’s transactions securely.
 There are lots of companies that offer payment gateway services — well-known ones include Paypal, Stripe and Worldpay.

-Ecwid and Shopify work with a very wide range of payment gateways — around 88 in the case of Ecwid; over 100 in the case of Shopify.
+Ecwid and Shopify work with a very wide range of payment gateways — 75 in the case of Ecwid and 105 in the case of Shopify.

 (You will still need to factor in the usual credit card processing fees — but Shopify won’t take a cut of your sales).